 Now, with the priorities in line, teams must determine the mitigation strategies that can be employed.
 Similar to step one, creating a mitigation plan is a two-step process which considers both how risk can be proactively mitigated and reactively addressed.
 With data available to your team, teams can determine what steps can occur to help prevent disruption from occurring.
 For example, consider that cybersecurity risk may be mitigated with software updated regularly.

-Alternatively, in an example of physical goods, teams may ensure they have a backup supplier that is not in the same geographic area as their primary supplier or even ensure that sole sourcing events are kept to a minimum.
+Alternatively, in an example of physical goods, teams may ensure they have a backup supplier that is in a different geographic region than their primary supplier or even ensure that sole sourcing events are kept to a minimum.

 In tandem, the reactive part of this step more closely resembles a catalogue of risks turned into action plans.
 These plans should include enough detail that if XYZ were to happen, each member of the team knows what their role is in helping to avoid a full-blown disruption.